 3 Tips for Minimizing Your Company’s Retail Skills Gap with an Online Learning Platform

-If a deficit in retail skills is affecting your business, a learning platform can help.
-Here are a few ways to upskill retail workers using an online learning platform:
+If a deficit in retail skills is affecting your business, online employee training can help.
+Here are a few ways to up-skill retail workers using an online learning platform:

 1. Create an onboarding program that makes locating skills gaps easier